caloni/journal/_drafts/insights-sobre-produtividade-auto-ajuda-e-melhora-continua.md

 > The flow state has been described by Csikszentmihályi as the "optimal experience" in that one gets to a level of high gratification from the experience.

+> In his chapter "Why Flow Doesn't Happen on the Job," Csikszentmihályi argues the first reason that flow does not occur is that the goals of one's job are not clear.
+He explains that while some tasks at work may fit into a larger, organization plan, the individual worker may not see where their individual task fits it.
+Second, limited feedback about one's work can reduce motivation and leaves the employee unaware of whether or not they did a good job.
+When there is little communication of feedback, an employee may not be assigned tasks that challenge them or seem important, which could potentially prevent an opportunity for flow.

 # Optimizing Your Development Environment (www.mpscholten.de)